Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - All UI elements have proper accessibility labels and hints
   - The app is fully testable with VoiceOver (iOS) and TalkBack (Android)
   - The navigation flow is logical and easy to follow for screen reader users
-  - **NEW**: Screen reader announces loading states and progress updates
+  - Screen reader announces loading states and progress updates
-  - **NEW**: Financial data is announced in user-friendly format (e.g., "One thousand two hundred dollars" not "1200")
+  - Financial data is announced in user-friendly format (e.g., "One thousand two hundred dollars" not "1200")
-  - **NEW**: Charts include textual descriptions and data tables for screen readers
+  - Charts include textual descriptions and data tables for screen readers
-  - **NEW**: Focus management ensures logical tab order through forms and lists
+  - Focus management ensures logical tab order through forms and lists

 **User Story**: As a user, I can use the app in both light and dark modes. ✅ COMPLETED